Entropy production in longitudinally expanding Yang-Mills field with use of Husimi function$-$semiclassical approximation: Husimi-Wehrl Entropy of scalar field in non-expanding geometry

 By substituting the Wigner function given in Eq.~\refeq{Eq:WignerTP} into Eq.~\refeq{Eq:Husimi}, we obtain the Husimi function in the test particle method,

 Then the HW entropy in the test particle method is given by

 The HW entropy is evaluated in the following three steps in our test particle method which is elaborated from that adopted in the previous work.
 In the first step, we apply identical test particle sets to functions both inside and outside the logarithmic function in Eq.~\refeq{Eq:Stp}, and evaluate the HW entropy.
 We call this prescription the "single test particle method (sTP)", and denote the HW entropy obtained by the sTP method as $\shws$.
 In the second step, we compute the HW entropy using two different test particle sets for functions inside and outside the logarithmic function in Eq.~\refeq{Eq:Stp}.
 We call the second prescription the "parallel test particle method (pTP)", and denote the HW entropy obtained by the pTP method as $\shwp$.
 Finally, we estimate the HW entropy by averaging $\shws$ and $\shwp$, $\shwa \equiv (\shws+\shwp)/2$.
-As is proved in App.~\ref{App:ne_tpm}, when $\NTP$ is large such that numerical errors of the Husimi function, $\Delta^{\rm TP} = \fh^{\rm TP}-\fh \propto 1/\sqrt{\NTP}$, is sufficiently small, we obtain the following inequality,
+As proven in App.~\ref{App:ne_tpm}, we obtain the following inequality,